sts10/fgift/README.markdown

           Print version
 ```

+## How to format the NAMES file

+FGift requires a NAMES file that describes the names and groups of the people who will be on your list.

+FGift can accept this file in two different formats: CSV or JSON.

-## Example input CSV
+### Example NAMES file as CSV

-To begin, you'll need a CSV where each row is an immediate (nuclear) family to provide as an input to this tool.

-For example, when you give this program a CSV file that looks like this...
+If you want to create your NAMES file as a CSV, each row needs to be an immediate (nuclear) family.

+For example:

 ```csv
 Names,,,,